Consolidate Tax Debt

 You will need to provide evidence of your financial hardship.

-The policies to be granted financial hardship can be complex, and you may not be approved, or the outcome of the hardship may not provide sufficient time for you to repay your debt.
-If this is the case, other options may be best suited to you which can be assessed to identify a more suitable solution.
+The policies to be granted financial hardship can be complex, and you may not be approved.
+The outcome of a successful tax debt hardship ruling may not provide sufficient time for you to repay your debt.
+If this is the case, other options may be best suited to you which can be assessed to identify a better solution.

 Q: What is involved with ATO Tax Debt Negotiation?